Pre-press

 Last update: 2017.07.07.

-Using latest Acrobat/Acrobat Reader version is the only way to be sure you see all texts, objects, bleeds, overprints, extracted or added hidden and unnecessary objects, possible glitches.
+Using the latest Acrobat/Acrobat Reader version is the only way to be sure you see all texts, objects, bleeds, overprints, extracted or added hidden and unnecessary objects, and possible glitches.
 And to see all of them the way it will be printed.

-Overprint preview.
-You must always check pageproofs with overprint preview set on.
-In Acrobat choose Edit → Preferences → General.
-On the left part of dialog window look for Page Display and then set Use Overprint Display to Always.
-This will help to visually catch typical overprint problems and also check trapping of the objects.
+Ensure that your workstation has an overprint preview set on when checking page proofs.
+In Acrobat, choose EditPreferencesGeneral.
+On the left side of the dialogue window, look for Page Display and then set Use Overprint Display to Always.
+This setting will help visually identify typical overprint problems and check the trapping of the objects.

-Low resolution of images.
-By default we are downsampling all images to 72 dpi in pageproof files to save bandwidth and transfer time, but it’s always possible to provide a hi-res pageproof file on demand.
+By default, we are downsampling all images to 72 dpi in page-proof files to save bandwidth and transfer time.

 Images showing the endpapers as spreads in files and how the same files look glued as endpapers in a book.